All tourists and visitors to Milne Bay Province are advised to read the following.

 Alotau General Hospital (AGH) is situated in town, 15 minutes from the airport and close to the Alotau Town CBD.
 There are eight (8) local clinics scattered throughout the islands and rural parts of the province.
 Please enquire at the nearest district center or with local contacts.

 There are six (6) existing police stations located around Milne Bay Province that you can visit in case of any emergency, or for general advice.
-Two of the six police stations are located in Alotau Town.
+The main police station is located in Alotau Town (Alotau Police Station) and there is one at the Milne Bay Estates oil palm plantation.
 The other four are located in the Esa'ala, Samarai-Murua, and Kiriwina-Goodenough districts.

 Milne Bay Province has one (1) main/central fire station that is located in Alotau Town.
-However, firemen are usually dispatched to the remote parts of the province.
-Despite the logistical challenges around moving to the remote islands of Milne Bay Province, firefighters have been able to reach these places to handle emergency situations.
+However, firemen are usually dispatched to other parts of the province.
+Despite the logistical challenges of reaching the remote islands of Milne Bay Province, firefighters have been able to reach these places to handle emergency situations.